Lefty's Electric Chair

 Not his oldest daughter, Hannah.
 If you took Hannah, held her upside down, so much stuff would drop out you'd have to sweep the residue.
 Armor that matched Brunhilde would clank to the floor.
 Easy irritation would fall out of her.
 Impatience, chronic disapproval, self-absorption would tumble from her loose arms.

 If you took the rest of the family ... well, the rest of the family was of no concern that June day Hannah discovered Grandpa's little habit.
-(Dry Spell: Tales of Thirst and Longing: A Selection of Short Stories from Rocky Mountain Fiction Writers, 2004)

 He wasn't always like that.
 Before Grandma died, if you held Grandpa upside down and shook him, life would have fallen out of his inverted pockets, laughter and quiet smirks from his smiling face, a hat full of surprises would have plummeted from his head.